 New Hanover Regional Medical Center and our partners in community health care stand ready to serve our residents and visitors in any way we can.
 We have opened a new emergency department in Scotts Hill, have expanded our emergency department at our main campus, and offer additional emergency departments at our Orthopedic Hospital and at Pender Memorial Hospital.

 We hope, however, that you won’t need to interrupt your summer fun for a trip to the emergency department or one of our NHRMC Urgent Care Centers.
-So maybe some advice from an experienced doctor can help you be safe this summer.

 Water Safety Tips